 The Ghost Catfish, also known as Glass Catfish, are nearly transparent and small catfish.

-The Upside-Down Jellyfish spends its life upside-down to other species of Jellyfish, because algae lives inside the jelly’s tissues allowing the jelly to take advantage of the process of Photosynthesis and feed off of the food the algae inside it produces.
+The Upside-Down Jellyfish spends its life upside-down to other species of Jellyfish because algae live inside the jelly’s tissues allowing the jelly to take advantage of the process of Photosynthesis and feed off of the food the algae inside it produces.

 The male Red Platty is much brighter in color and smaller than the female of the species.